Computer-Science-and-Engineering-GNDEC/Hackathon-1.1/problem.md

 - Only the the services provided by exam brach will appear on the screen of device such as question papers, calcualtors, log tables, etc
 - A portal for teacher for uploading question papers and to provide other tools required for exam such as calculator.

+### Invigilator attendance system(PWA)

+The motivation for this system is that an invigilator will able to mark attandene through mobile phone.
+Features expexted are as follows:

+1. Face recognization to mark attendance.
+2. Sheet number can be scan through QR code scanner inside that app to get sheet number.
+3. Question paper number can be scan through QR code scanner inside that app to get question paper number.
+4. There would be a manual attendance option available.
+5. Examination room wise attendance list can be seen through superintendent login.
+6. In admin pannel there can be an option to upload student list for specific eamimation centre(room wise).

+###